Writing a later life letter

 A later life letter is one written by a social worker to a child who is being adopted, to help the child make sense of their past, but it is intended to be read later in the child’s life.
 This is a difficult and delicate task.
 How do you write to a young person who may not remember you?
 How do you explain painful events in the young person’s childhood?
 What is the role of the adoptive parents in the writing and use of the letter?

-All practitioners and managers involved in writing later life letters, or in ensuring that agency policy and practice properly support and enable their writing and use.
+This guide is for all practitioners and managers involved in writing later life letters, or in ensuring that agency policy and practice properly support and enable their writing and use.

 Read the contents page and introduction